1. Does MedCost sell individual insurance?

 Personal Care Management (PCM) is a unique nurse health coaching program designed to help individuals who show early symptoms of or are at risk for developing a serious health issue.
 You were contacted because you have been identified as someone who may benefit from participating in the program.
 PCM is available through your health plan at no cost to you and can help you improve your overall health and wellbeing.
 If you’d like to know more about PCM, please call the number listed on the letter or e-mail you received, or click here to view a short video showing real-life participants talking about their experience with the program.
 You also can call our Customer Service Contact Center at 1-800-795-1023 for more information.

-6. Why was I contacted to participate in your Case Management program?
+6. Why was I contacted to participate in your Complex Case Management program?

 7. How can I find out more about the SmartStarts Maternity Management program?

 SmartStarts is a maternity education program that can help any expectant mother and is free to you, if available under your health plan.
 If you (or a covered spouse or dependent) become pregnant and enroll in the program, you’ll work with a personal prenatal nurse.The nurse will make scheduled phone calls to check on you during your pregnancy and provide educational information that corresponds with the needs of each trimester.
 You also may call or e-mail the nurse whenever you have a question or concern.
 If you are identified as having a high risk pregnancy, you will be monitored very closely to minimize the health risks to you and your baby.
-Click here to visit the SmartStarts web site, or call our Customer Service Contact Center to learn more or enroll at 1-800-824-7406.
+Call our Customer Service Contact Center to learn more or enroll at 1-800-824-7406.

 8. What is precertification, and what has to be precertified?